 While you don’t necessarily require a Bachelor’s degree, employers often check for a minimum of a TEFL certification.
 A school has to sponsor you to get a work visa.
 The cost of one usually comes out of your own pocket. a CELTA (or equivalent) with at least 3-5 years of teaching experience.

 In general, the best times to get hired in Argentina are February/March or August/September.
 Most TEFL teachers just arrive in Argentina and hand out their CV/resume directly to private language centers.
 Alternatively, you can find private tutoring work for an agency in Argentina too.

-It’s also important to note that Argentina’s economic problems haven’t gone away since defaulting on their high debt load.
-It often becomes a break-even situation when you price on the cost of food, commute, and general living.
+It’s also important to note that Argentina’s economic problems haven’t gone away since defaulting on its high debt load.
+It often becomes a break-even situation when you add the cost of food, commute, and general living.
 Inflation is still a concern in Argentina so keep this in mind if you are considering teaching English in Argentina.

 English teachers in Argentina are highly sought after, and if you’re an English native speaker with a degree or certification to back it up, there’s no better time to put your skills to good use than right now.
 Whether you want to live in Buenos Aires or another part of the country, there are plenty of opportunities for native English speakers who are also fluent in Spanish.

 Although some TEFL providers may try to convince you that certification is required to teach in Argentina, this is completely untrue.
 TEFL certification is a qualification that shows your proficiency in teaching English, validates your skills, and lets you showcase your expertise.

 Frequently Asked Questions

 Unless you work in an international school or university, you will likely not need to have a Bachelor’s degree to work there.
 Although TEFL certification gives you more skills and knowledge to bring to your classroom, it is also not necessary to obtain one to teach English in Argentina.